Authentication

 |---|---|---|

-| Receipt Bridge desktop app | rk_live_ | Bridge needs full access to register and sync |
+| Receipt Bridge desktop / Pi app | rk_live_ | Required for bridge validation, registration, and sync |

 Creating API Keys